vega/vega-lite/site/tutorials/weather.md

 }
 </div>

-It looks as though precipitation is skewed towards lower precipitations.
+It looks as though precipitation is skewed towards lower values; that is, when it rains, it usually doesn't rain very much.
 To better see this, we can create a histogram of the precipitation data.
-For this, we have to add an encoding channel for `y` that uses a special field `*` that is aggregated with `count`. just showing how often a a certain value was measured is not very helpful because they are continuous.
-To discretize the temperature values, set `"bin": true`.
+For this, we have to add an encoding channel for `y` that uses a special field `*` that is aggregated with `count`.
+It is difficult to see patterns across continuous variables.
+You can therefore discretize temperature values by setting `"bin": true`.

 <div class="vl-example">
 {